brugal/wolfcamql/README-wolfcam.txt

     for hud and chat colors

 * cg_powerupLight  (enable or disable player glow when they have a powerup)
+* cg_powerupBlink  (enable or disable icon blinking when time is running out)
+* cg_powerupKillCounter  (enable or disable kill counter when powerup is drawn in hud)

 * raised shader 'animmap' limit from 8 to 2048, credit to Cyberstorm, suggested by KittenIgnition and mccormic